bhontz/ThunkableIdeaExchange/README.md

 #### The Idea Exchange App's Challenge, New and View screens

-In this app illustration we've used Thunkable's bottom tab navigator, removing one of the default screens and renaming the others to scnChallenge, scnNew and scnView.
+In this app illustration we've used Thunkable's bottom tab navigator, removing one of the four default screens and renaming the remaining three to scnChallenge, scnNew and scnView.
 For simplicity, we've retained the default bottom tab navigator icons, but we changed the bottom navigation tab bar labeling to Challenge, New and View.
-Do note that you'll need to order scnLogin ABOVE the bottom tab navigator screen within your project, else you will experience problems with Thunkable Live.
-Thunkable Live will attempt to load the first screen listed within your project, and if it isn't scnLogin, the app will hang as we aren't error checking access to Firebase within our scnChallenge.
+Do note that you'll need to order scnLogin ABOVE the bottom tab navigator screen within your project, otherwise Thunkable Live will preclude your ability to log in.

-Once we have authenticated into the Firebase database using scnLogin, we navigate to scnChallenge.  scnChallenge simply displays our (single) challenge's name and content on the screen as a reference to remind us of the ideas we need to enter.
+Once we have authenticated into the Firebase database using scnLogin, we navigate to scnChallenge.  scnChallenge simply displays our (single) challenge's name and content on the screen as a reference to remind us of the ideas we should be entering via scnNew.

 To enter a new idea, click on New within the bottom tab navigator, which navigates to scnNew.
 New ideas are entered as sequentially numbered slides